drwpow/openapi-fetch/README.md

 Notice **there are no generics, and no manual typing.** Your endpoint’s exact request & response was inferred automatically off the URL.
 This makes a **big difference** in the type safety of your endpoints!
 This eliminates all of the following:

-- ✅ No malformed URLs
+- ✅ No typos in URLs or params
-- ✅ Always using the correct method
-- ✅ All parameters are fully type-checked and matched the schema
+- ✅ All parameters, request bodies, and responses are type-checked and 100% match your schema
-- ✅ For POST and PATCH, etc., all request bodies are fully type-checked as well
-- ✅ No chance the wrong type was manually imported
-- ✅ No chance typing was bypassed altogether
+- ✅ No manual typing of your API
+- ✅ Eliminates `any` types that hide bugs
+- ✅ Also eliminates `as` type overrides that can also hide bugs
 - ✅ All of this in a **1 kB** client package 🎉

 ## 🔧 Setup